liondon/licensing-containers/README.md

     curl -X GET "http://localhost:5000/licenses?username=tester&is_active=false"
     ```

-5. Build image and spin up the example containerized app (also a Flask server)
+5. In another termial, build image and spin up the example containerized app (also a Flask server)

     ```sh
+    vagrant ssh

     cd /vagrant/App
     docker build -t app:1.0 .
-    docker run -p 9090:9090 --name app app:1.0
+    docker run -p 9090:9090 --name app --rm app:1.0
     ```

    **NOTE: you can also change the `USERNAME` environment variable in `App/Dockerfile`, as every user can only have 2 licenses in active now.**